Industrial/Industrial/README.md

 |------------------|---------|
 | [![Donorbox](https://img.shields.io/badge/Donorbox-€10-green?style=flat)](https://donorbox.org/september-2020) | 1EWzn6VpB98hUobMfDitnaikGagm15M9aN |

 If you make a donation and leave a message with **any** charity of your choice, I will list your name here and donate 2x your amount to that charity before the end of 2020!
+If you want to stay anonymous, that's fine.

 | Name | Amount | Charity |
 |------|--------|---------|